 These holidays, dedicated to Bacchus and his teacher and companion in celebration, Silenus, were prohibited by Emperor Theodosius II, who outlawed pagan cults.
 As also happens with celebrations of the deceased and Marian feasts, these pagan traditions were somehow assimilated and preserved by Christianity, which established the feast of Saint Joseph at the turn of the spring equinox, thus perpetuating ancient customs through new celebrations, such as the Fanoja of San Giuseppe.

-According to some popular traditions, after having had to flee to Egypt with little Jesus and Mary, Saint Joseph found himself in need of selling pancakes to financially support his family in a foreign land.
+According to some popular traditions, after having to flee to Egypt with the baby Jesus and Mary, Saint Joseph found himself in need of selling fritters to support his family financially in a foreign land.
+The probable origin of the term zeppola, from cippus, wedge, seems to recall the saint's profession.

 In addition to Puglia and Campania, zeppole are a fixed element of the celebrations of San Giuseppe also in Calabria, Sicily, and in many other regions of the South, prepared on special occasions and holidays to bring families and friends together around laid tables.
 Furthermore, their presence on the menus of bars and pastry shops throughout the year testifies to how much they are rooted in the culinary culture of the South and loved by adults and children.